 In accordance with NEPA, results from these scoping meetings will be compiled in an integrated preliminary draft report and EA anticipated to be released for public review and comment in the Spring of 2020.
-The final report may be the basis for Congressional action to de-authorize the a.
-General.
-Concurrent with public meetings, the proposed action will be coordinated with agencies that include the U.S. Fish and Wildlife Service, Environmental Protection Agency, National Park Service, Coast Guard, Housing and Urban Development, Bureau of Reclamation, Bureau of Land Management, Bureau of Indian Affairs, Federal Energy Regulatory Commission, General Services Administration, Department of Transportation, Geological Survey, Natural Resources Conservation Service, Minnesota Department of Natural Resources, Minnesota State Historic Preservation Office, and Minnesota Pollution Control Agency.
+The final report may be the basis for Congressional action to de-authorize the project or its separable elements.
+Unless otherwise directed by Congress, property disposal is managed by the General Services Administration as governed by federal law.